learn-co-curriculum/react-hooks-jsx/README.md

 }
 ```

 Isn't this great?
 Look how readable it is!
 It's _literally_ HTML, but in our JS!
 Looking at this code, there are some important things to note.
-First of all, JSX is _not_ a string — it's not in between quotes.
+JSX is _not_ a string — it's not in between quotes.
 Think of it as another type in JavaScript.
-Secondly, the parentheses containing the JSX are entirely optional, but recommended by convention.

-And last...

 ...Wait, do you hear that?
 What's that outside the window?